AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_transit_external_device_conn.html.markdown

 The **aviatrix_transit_external_device_conn** resource creates and manages the connection between the Aviatrix transit gateway and an External Device for purposes of Transit Network.

+For more information on this feature, please see documentation [here](https://docs.aviatrix.com/HowTos/transitgw_external.html).

 ## Example Usage

 ```hcl